Alexander Macomb (merchant)

 Alexander Macomb (1748–1831) was an American fur trader, merchant and land speculator known for purchasing nearly four million acres from the state of New York after the American Revolutionary War.
 A Loyalist sympathizer, he operated from New York City after the war.
 His mansion in the city was used by President George Washington for several months in 1790 as the temporary president's mansion.

 Macomb had already made a fortune on land speculation in North Carolina, Georgia, and Kentucky, and believed he would make more profit in New York.
-But, unable to sell the New York land fast enough to meet his debts, he was sent to debtors' prison for a period and never regained his fortune.
+Unable to sell the New York land fast enough to meet his debts, however, he was sent to debtors' prison for a period and never regained his fortune.

 Early life and education

-Alexander Macomb was born in 1748 in Ballynure, a tiny rural village in County Antrim, northern Ireland to John Macomb, a merchant, and Jane Gordon, both of Scots-Irish descent.
+Macomb was born in 1748 in Ballynure, a rural village in County Antrim in Northern Ireland to John Macomb, a merchant, and Jane Gordon, both of Ulster Scot descent.
 Alexander also had a younger brother William and sister.
-In 1755, the whole family moved to the New York colony, setting in Albany, a center of fur trading with the Iroquois and other Native American tribes.
+In 1755, the whole family moved to Albany in the colonial Province of New York, which was a center of fur trading with the Iroquois and other Native American tribes.

 Macomb and his brother William also became merchants and fur traders, operating around the Great Lakes as far west as Detroit, which had been under British control since 1763 and made into the British province of Quebec since 1774.
 Given their colonial settlement, French-Canadian traders were more numerous in the west, and competition was fierce.
 On August 27, 1774, Phyn & Ellice, fur traders in Schenectady in the Mohawk Valley, sold its Detroit stock to the Macomb brothers and appointed them as its agents in that post.
-This was a coup for 26-year-old Alexander and his younger brother.
+This was a notable success for 26-year-old Alexander and his younger brother.